Admissions, Recognition of Prior Learning

 - The need to maintain overall academic standards of the Institute.

-Students applying for enrolment in any Course or Module must demonstrate an achievement of these admission standards, and provide evidence in one or more of the following ways:
+Students applying for any Course or Module must demonstrate an achievement of these admission standards, and provide evidence in one or more of the following ways:

 - Previously completed courses of study at other institutions.